sumitxae/Whatsapp/Readme.md

 ## Setup Instructions

 1. Clone the repository to your local machine.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install or npm i`.
-3. Set up your MongoDB database and configure the connection in `app.js`.
+3. Set up your MongoDB database and configure the connection in `db.js`.
 4. Run the server using `npx nodemon`.
 5. Open your web browser and navigate to `http://localhost:3000` to access the application.